Residential Activation Fund

 About the fund

-The fund supports the delivery of trunk and essential infrastructure necessary to activate residential infill and greenfield housing developments.
-This infrastructure may include:
+Round 2 continues to support the delivery of trunk and essential infrastructure required to activate both infill and greenfield housing projects.

 Eligibility